 - If baby co-beds and breastfeeds throughout the night, move baby out of your bed.
 She will nuzzle your breast and try to feed in the night.

-- Plan to stop before you plan to stop.
+- Plan to stop before you actually plan to stop.
 Skip a pumping once a day for a few weeks and then skip two.
 Eventually you’ll be down to one pump a day and you’ll have your breasts back.

 - Let it happen naturally.
 As baby consumes more solid food and other liquids, they will turn to the breast less often and your milk supply will naturally dry up without the pain.